subhasis-chand/excelsior/README.md

+# Excelsior
-# The GUI for machine learning.
+The GUI for machine learning.
 Do ML without coding...